 The camcorder exits Auto Interval Rec mode whenever it is powered off.
-However, the TAKE TOTAL TIME, REC TIME, and PREneed to set them again the next time you use Auto Interval Rec mode.
+However, the TAKE TOTAL TIME, REC TIME, and PRE-LIGHTING settings are maintained.
+You do not need to set them again the next time you use Auto Interval Rec mode.